shahyash1136/sern_daily_blogs_project/README.md

 		* GET - To get a blog with a specific ID
 		* PATCH - To update a blog with a specific ID
 		* Delete - To delete a blog with a specific ID
-	* /search
-		* GET - To search for blogs with keywords
 	* /filter
 		* GET - To filter blogs with criteria (e.g.: date, tags)
 3. /comments